1. Are you really a veterinarian?

 Yes.
 This is why I won’t give you advice over the net, because I know better.

 2. Where did you go to school?

 University of California, Davis.
 I’d brag about that but I leave that to the people at that OTHER vet school.
 You know the one.
 You can tell a Davis grad by asking them this question: What did you do at the Smoker?
 If they stammer and refuse to answer, they are an Aggie.

 3. Are you available to write for our site, speak at our conference or do other media work?

-I do freelance writing and contribute to local media as a health and lifestyle expert.
+I do freelance writing and contribute to local and national media as a health and lifestyle expert.
 I am also available for speaking engagements.

 3a.
 I meant, will you do stuff for me for free?